 Use Site Blocking For Brand Safety & Improved Performance¶

-Native & Search now provides you with the capability to block sites when you define your audience in the UI.
+Native Ad Platform provides you with the capability to block sites when you define your audience in the UI.
 You simply enter the URLs of the sites you wish to block, and once you’ve completed filling in the fields for your campaign, click Save campaign details and continue.

-Blocking sites is useful for ensuring safety of your brand as well as improving the performance of your Native & Search campaigns.
+Blocking sites is useful for ensuring safety of your brand as well as improving the performance of your Native ad campaigns.
 You can block either by URL for the web or by the package name for apps.

 Site blocking is available for both native and app install campaigns.